Prospectus

 Remarks

 First 3 weeks: lectures, self study (DNA, RNA, proteins, genomes throughout the Tree of Life, human evolution) and individual assignments.
-Week 4 small-group project.
-The detailed schedule will be placed on Brightspace.
+Week 4 small-group project and final exam.
+The A detailed course schedule will be placed available on Brightspace.